revathisekar35/Movie_Recommendation_API/README.md

 `mvn test`

 Extension :
-- Additional filter criteria based on userage
+- Additional filter criteria based on userage.
-- We can adhere Spring Security concept to design role based API
+- We can adhere Spring Security concept to design role based API.
+- We can implement Slf4J for logging.